kbredies/gratopy/doc/source/functions.rst

 Internal functions
 ------------------

-In the following we conclude with the documentation of a series of internal functions, which are probably only of interest for more advanced users.
+The following contains the documentation for a set of internal functions which could be of interest for developers.
+Note that these might be subject to change in the future.

 .. autofunction:: gratopy.radon
 .. autofunction:: gratopy.radon_ad